syspay/login-recaptcha-bundle/README.md

 * License: MIT, see [LICENSE](LICENSE)

 ## Description
-Login reCAPTCHA Bundle makes it easy for you to integrate Google reCAPTCHA inside login forms in Symfony.
+Login reCAPTCHA Bundle makes it easy for you to integrate Google reCAPTCHA inside login forms in Symfony 3.

 ## Installation
 This symfony bundle is available on Packagist as